majohnst/EFI-HP-ZBook15G3/README.md

 # EFI-HP-ZBook15G3

-This repository contains EFI folder for macOS Big Sur for HP ZBook 15 G3
+This repository contains EFI folder for macOS Monterey 12.6 on the HP ZBook 15 G3 using OpenCore 8.4

 ## Attention!
 This configuration won't work until you change PlatformInfo according to this guide: